mkejko/BitmapRoaring/readme.md

 Instructions:

 1. Clone the github project
 2. Install pyroaring.
-Use the following command in command prompt: pip install pyroaring More information on this link https://github.com/Ezibenroc/PyRoaringBitMap
+Use the following command in command prompt: pip install pyroaring.
+   More information on this link https://github.com/Ezibenroc/PyRoaringBitMap
 3. If necessary install Microsoft C++ Build tools from this link https://visualstudio.microsoft.com/visual-cpp-build-tools/ More info about the error (Microsoft Visual C++ 14.0 or greater is required) on the following link